 - spreadable butter, which has canola oil added to it to make the product softer, more malleable, and spreadable, even when cold.

 The type of butter you buy and use will depend on the recipe you are following.
-In general, you shouldn't buy light butter for baking recipes because these contain less fat and more water, which may contribute to cookies spreading.
+In general, you shouldn't buy light butter for baking recipes because it contains less fat and more water, which may contribute to cookie spreading.
 I wouldn't recommend using spreadable butter to bake with either.
 Again, the ratio of fat to water will be different than what most recipes are developed with.

 The role of butter in baking

 Butter does more than just add fat to your baking recipes.
 Actually, it plays a role well beyond taste, affecting moistness, flakiness, tenderness, rise, and spread of baked goods.
 Butter contributes:

 - Butter is around 80 % fat, which means that it contributes to tenderizing baked goods since fat inhibits gluten formation.
 But butter also contains milk solids, which contribute many dairy notes to certain recipes, and these milk solids can brown in the oven, lending a subtle nutty flavour to recipes and also golden colour.

 - Butter contains quite a bit of water (almost 20 %), which means that when it's heated, it releases water, which can then evaporate and contribute to the rise of baked goods, thus acting as a leavening agent.
 Butter contributes to the rise and flakiness of pie crust, homemade croissants and puff pastry.

 - Many recipes begin with creaming the softened butter with sugar.
 This is a crucial mixing method that incorporates air into the mixture and another reason why butter contributes to leavening and opening up the crumb of baked goods.